ceph/ceph/doc/start/hardware-recommendations.rst

 dedicated (ideally mirrored) drive for the operating system and software, and one drive for each Ceph OSD Daemon you run on the host (modulo NVMe above).
-Many "slow OSD" issues not attributable to hardware failure arise from running an operating system, multiple OSDs, and/or multiple journals on the same drive.
+Many "slow OSD" issues not attributable to hardware failure arise from running an operating system and multiple OSDs on the same drive.
 Since the cost of troubleshooting performance issues on a small cluster likely exceeds the cost of the extra disk drives, you can optimize your cluster design planning by avoiding the temptation to overtax the OSD storage drives.

 You may run multiple Ceph OSD Daemons per SAS / SATA drive, but this will likely lead to resource contention and diminish the overall throughput.
-You may store a journal and object data on the same drive, but this may increase the time it takes to journal a write and ACK to the client.
-Ceph must write to the journal before it can ACK the write.

-Ceph best practices dictate that you should run operating systems, OSD data and OSD journals on separate drives.

 Solid State Drives
 ------------------